sandramsc/DeTektVibes/README.md

 <!-- GETTING STARTED -->
 ## Getting Started & Installation

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running:

 1. Clone the repo
    ```sh